yaotianzhang/yaotianzhang.github.io/_pages/about.md

 I obtained my B.A. degree from the School of Journalism at Chongqing University.
 I had two full-time internships at DiDi Chuxing (Data Analysis intern) and Bytedance (HRBP intern).
 Outside work, I try my best to roll the racket and hit the tennis accurately.

 ## News
+- **May 4, 2025**: My new work is online published by International Journal of Business Communication!

 - **Mar 23, 2025**: My new work is accepted by Journal of Broadcasting & Electronic Media!

 - **Jan 10, 2024**: My works are accepted by ICA2024, Gold Coast, Austrilia.